SLE-E3SM/SLE-E3SM.github.io/README.md

 Additional pages are added as follows:

-1) Create and commit a new .md file (online or via local clone/create/commit/push).
+1) Create and commit a new ```YOURPAGENAME.md``` file (online or via local clone/create/commit/push).
-2) Add YAML header to top of file (see existing .md files), including a permalink ID for the page.
+2) Add YAML header to top of file (see existing \*.md files), including a permalink ID for the page.
-3) If you want your page appearing on the top banner, in \_layouts/default.html, being careful about upper/lower cases, add:
+3) If you want your page appearing on the top banner, in ```\_layouts/default.html```, being careful about upper/lower cases, add:
 ```<a href="{{ site.baseurl }}/[YOURPAGENAME]">[YOURPAGENAME]</a>.``` to the [list](https://github.com/DOE-ProSPect/DOE-ProSPect.github.io/blob/master/_layouts/default.html#L32) of existing pages.

 # Contact

 This website was configured by Jeremy Fyke (fyke@lanl.gov).
-Comments, direct commits or pull requests welcome!
+Comments, questions, direct commits or pull requests welcome!